photoprism/photoprism-docs/docs/getting-started/troubleshooting/logs.md

     2. Open the *Logs* tab

     !!! note ""
-        Only a limited number of messages are visible to limit memory usage.
+        Only a limited number of messages are visible to reduce memory usage.
 You can see the same messages in the [Docker logs](docker.md#viewing-logs).
 This can be more convenient if you want to search for older messages related to a particular file or attach your full logs to a [support request](../../user-guide/index.md#getting-support).